 Most school families are parishioners at St. Michael’s Parish.
 The school and parish work diligently to maintain a strong partnership.
 Regular Mass attendance by students and teachers helps to nurture that connection.
 Additionally, we host periodic Family Masses.The school population is 85% Catholic and 15% of other faiths.

 Our annual tuition is one of the most affordable in the area.
 We offer generous financial assistance and a few scholarships.
 Approximately 98% of our families receive financial assistance.
-Tuition provides about 30% of our annual budget.
-The Pastor, Board of Directors, and Development Office raise over $400,000 annually to pay for expenses not covered by tuition.
+While tuition provides about 30-35% of our annual revenue, we must raise hundreds of thousands of dollars each year to ensure we can continue to provide a robust financial aid program and pay our bills.

 The teacher to student ratio is approximately 30 to 1.
 While most students qualify for Title I services due to budgetary challenges about 20% of students receive Title I services.
 The school staff are professionally qualified and are dedicated to the school’s mission and philosophy.
 All teachers hold a teaching credential and a Bachelors degree or are working to complete them in the timeframe required by the Archdiocese of Los Angeles.
 Several teachers hold advanced degrees.